ConductionNL/commonground-gateway-frontend/pwa/design.md

 # Design Decisions

-After user submits a new "source" form, they are redirected to the edit form for the created source entry.
+After user submits a new form, they are redirected to the edit form for the created source entry.

 ## Introduction: